Johann Burianek: Insurgent activities

 Burianek was released on probation in April 1950, having served nearly half his sentence.
 He found work as a truck driver with the Volkseigener Betrieb (publicly owned business) Secura-Mechanik.
 Between July 1950 and March 1951 he smuggled several thousand copies of the western newsheets Kleiner Telegraf and Tarantel into the Soviet sector of Berlin.
-In March 1951 he joined a militant insurgent group called "Struggle against Inhumanity" group (KgU / Kampfgruppe gegen Unmenschlichkeit) which was then being established by Rainer Hildebrandt with backing from the Americans.
+In March 1951 he joined the anti-communist resistance group "Struggle against Inhumanity" group (KgU / Kampfgruppe gegen Unmenschlichkeit) which was then being established by Rainer Hildebrandt with backing from the Americans.
 His attacks on the part of the KgU included numerous acts of sabotage and unsuccessful arson attacks on the 1951 World Festival of Youth and Students.

 His most ambitious project, planned for 21 February 1952, would have involved blowing up a civilian railway bridge at Erkner, on the south-eastern edge of Berlin, which would have de-railed the "Blue Express", the long-distance train running between Berlin and Moscow via Warsaw.
-Despite knowing this almost certainly would cause mass civilian casualties, Burianek proceeded with the plot.
+Despite knowing this might cause civilian casualties, Burianek proceeded with the plot.
 The necessary explosives would be provided by the KgU.
 However, the project failed to progress beyond the planning stage, as it proved impossible to get hold of a suitable truck to carry the explosives.
-On 5 March 1952, Burianek was arrested on charges of terrorism.
+On 5 March 1952, Burianek was arrested.

 Trial and execution

-Some ten weeks later, on 15 May 1952, Burianek was tried before the Supreme Court. - The presiding judge was Hilde Benjamin, the court's vice-president.
+Some ten weeks later, on 15 May 1952, Burianek was tried in a show trial before the Supreme Court.
+The presiding judge was Hilde Benjamin, the court's vice-president.
 Burianek was accused and found to be an agent of the KgU.

 The court delivered its verdict on 25 May 1952, and Johann Burianek became the first defendant in the German Democratic Republic to receive a death sentence.
 Two months after receiving his sentence, Burianek was executed by guillotine.